 [00:20:00] Aneta: Oh, discernment.
 Okay.

-[00:20:02] Sondra: Yeah, the difference between judging and discerning, as you discern, this is good for me, this is not.
+[00:20:02] Sondra: Yeah, difference between judging and discerning, like you discern, this is good for me, this is not.

 [00:20:08] And it's so much less about the activities and actions of other people.